revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 ```
 - Here, when we try to compile it by using tsc, it will give a compile-time error: Cannot find the name “$”.
 - So, we need to inform the TypeScript compiler that “$”belongs to jQuery.
-- To do this, TSD comes into play.
-We can download the jQuery Type Definition file and include it in our .ts file.
+- To do this, TSD comes into play.We can download the jQuery Type Definition file and include it in our .ts file.

 </blockquote>
 </details>

 ---

-25. How to debug a TypeScript file?
+25.How to debug a TypeScript file?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- To debug any TypeScript file, we need a .js source map file.
-So, we have to compile the .ts file with the –source map flag to generate a source map file.
+- To debug any TypeScript file, we need a .js source map file.So, we have to compile the .ts file with the –source map flag to generate a source map file.
 ```ts

 $ tsc -source map filename.ts

 ```
-- This will create a filename.js and filename.js.map.
-And the last line of filename.js would be a reference to the source map file.
+- This will create a filename.js and filename.js.map.And the last line of filename.js would be a reference to the source map file.

 ```ts